 NOTE: the values of external temperature Te refer to the average external temperature, in the case of a shaded IGU.

-As the glass units cover a role of primary importance in the thermal envelope of highly performing buildings and passive houses, their transmittance value Ug needs to be analysed in detail.
+As the glass units cover a role of primary importance in the thermal envelope of high-performing buildings and passive houses, their transmittance value Ug needs to be analyzed in detail.

 Designers need to choose the Ug value together with other energy parameters, such as the “g” value and light transmission.
 Caring about the Ug value alone, overlooking the other parameters, is just poor design.